|

 1958 was paved in its entirety up to Nederland.

-With the 1961 state map, the Denver insert finally got
+In the late '50s state maps, the Denver insert finally got

 good enough that it can be seen with some clarity what